jecs-imperial/concur/README.md

 ## Example

-This includes a basic implementation of the algorithm.
 Once you have cloned the repository, the server can be run with the following command:

     node ./bin/example.js

-Once the server is running, launch a browser and the client will be available at `http://localhost:8888/example.html`.
+When the server is running the client will be available at `http://localhost:8888/example.html`.

 ## Usage